LMS Stanier Class 5 4-6-0 5305

 London, Midland and Scottish Railway (LMS) Stanier Class 5 4-6-0 No. 5305 (British Railways no. 45305) is a preserved British steam locomotive.
 In preservation, it has carried the name Alderman A.E.
 Draper, though it never carried this in service.
 It was named after Albert Draper, the man who rescued the locomotive in his own scrapyard.

 Service

-5305 was built by Armstrong-Whitworth of Newcastle-on-Tyne in 1936, works No 1360.
+5305 was built by Armstrong-Whitworth of Newcastle-on-Tyne in January 1936, works No 1360.
 It spent most of its career based in North-West England.
 After nationalisation in 1948, British Railways renumbered it as 45305.

 45305 survived to the last month of steam on British Railways.
 It was even a candidate for the well known Fifteen Guinea Special which ran on 11 August 1968, but on the night before the trip it was failed with a collapsed firebox brick arch and had to be replaced by engine 45110.
 45305 was withdrawn from service at Lostock Hall shed as a result of the firebox brick arch failure.